 - Except where indicated below all specimens should be sent to the laboratory in an adequately sized pot containing formalin fixative (10% Neutral Buffered Formal Saline). - Poor fixation can compromise the quality of the specimen and subsequent histological examination so specimen pots should be large enough to easily accommodate the specimen.
-The volume of formalin should be at least 10 x the volume of the specimen so it is important not to squeeze the specimen into a container that is too small. - Specimens should be placed into fixative as soon as possible after removal from the patient.
-With small biopsies in particular, it is very important not to let the specimen dry out - Pots should be labelled as specimens are placed into them.
-It is poor practice to label pots in advance of a procedure. - All pot labels should include full patient identifiers, specimen details and relevant hazard indicators. - Where possible specimens should be sent from theatres and clinics to the laboratory regularly throughout the day and should not be batched to be sent at the end of the day.
+The volume of formalin should be at least 10 x the volume of the specimen, so it is important not to squeeze the specimen into a container that is too small. - Specimens should be placed into fixative as soon as possible after removal from the patient.
+With small biopsies in particular, it is very important not to let the specimen dry out - Small endoscopic biopsies should be placed into a 'mini'cassette before placing into formalin.
+This allows safe handling of the small biopsies in the laboratory. ('Mini' cassettes are available from the laboratory on request) - Prostate needle core biopsies should be placed between moist sponges and placed into a blue processing cassette.
+Care should be taken not to allow the cores of tissue to overlap.
+The cassette should be placed into a pot of 'pink' formalin which contains a drop of eosin to colour the tissue cores making them easier to handle in the laboratory.
+This coloured formalin should not be used for other larger specimen types.
+(Cassettes, sponges and 'pink' formalin pots are available from the laboratory on request) - Pots should be labelled as specimens are placed into them.
+It is poor practice to label pots in advance of a procedure.

+- All pot labels should include full patient identifiers, specimen details and relevant hazard indicators. - Where possible specimens should be sent from theatres and clinics to the laboratory regularly throughout the day and should not be batched to be sent at the end of the day.
 This ensures that urgent diagnostic biopsies are processed as soon as possible and allows a more efficient and timely production of results. - Upon receipt in the laboratory large resection specimens require immediate opening and/or slicing to ensure adequate fixative penetration.
 Large specimens that are delayed reaching the laboratory may suffer irreversible tissue damage which will compromise the quality of the final report.

 Containers of formalin should be securely closed before transport to the laboratory.
-Formaldehyde vapour is a well-recognised respiratory irritant.
+Formaldehyde vapour is a well-recognised respiratory irritant and possible carcinogen.
 Inhalation of formalin vapour and skin contact should be avoided as repeated exposure may cause skin sensitisation and allergic contact dermatitis.